Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 19 Desember 2025 05.30.23 UTC
+- WIB: Jumat, 19 Desember 2025 06.28.13 UTC
-- WITA: Jumat, 19 Desember 2025 06.30.23 UTC
+- WITA: Jumat, 19 Desember 2025 07.28.13 UTC
-- WIT: Jumat, 19 Desember 2025 07.30.23 UTC
+- WIT: Jumat, 19 Desember 2025 08.28.13 UTC

 Kutipan Inspiratif:
-"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

 Kategori: friendship